thaumaturgists/Kewlest/README.md

 ```
 # Another Great Start

-If you wish to build a full on app another great start is following the guide on developing [electron](https://www.electronjs.org/docs/latest/development/build-instructions-gn), and if you wish me to help with that feel free to ask through GitHub, and I will get to you as soon as I can!
+If you wish to build a full on app another great start is following the guide on developing [Electron](https://www.electronjs.org/docs/latest/development/build-instructions-gn), and if you wish me to help with that feel free to ask through GitHub, and I will get to you as soon as I can!

-After the project is built in electron locally, use the following command:
+After the project is built in Electron locally, use the following command:

 ```bash
 npm start